Author, News Media Consultant, On-Camera Coach

 Now in its Ninth Edition, Jones' book is used as a textbook in his seminars and by many corporations, government agencies and national associations who do their own media training.

-War Stories From the Newsfront
+War Stories From My Life at the Newsfront

 In 2013, Jones published his memoirs -- They're Gonna Murder You - War Stories From My Life at the Newsfront.
 The title comes from the question most people asked when he was reporting for WPLG-TV -- "Aren't you afraid somebody's going to murder you?"
 The book reads like a murder mystery or spy novel as Jones takes you through his coverage of Martin Luther King and the Civil Rights movement, how he hid cameras and microphones to record hoodlums and con-men, and his investigations of murders that were almost surely committed by dirty cops.

-Inventor, Tinkerer, Photographer
+Inventor, Tinkerer, Sailor

 Jones is an inventor, tinkerer, photographer -- and prolific writer.
 He created a school newspaper when he was in the third grade, and built his first darkroom two years later.
 Author of five books now in print, he frequently publishes magazine articles showing how to make stuff he invents for his sailboat.
 His specialty is designing for $10 something that costs $200 at a boating store.
 His books, Sailboat Projects and its sequel, More Sailboat Projects, are collections of these articles.